-Junior Wins National Award for Young Women in Computing, Teacher and Three Other Students Win Regional Accolades
+Junior Wins National Award for Young Women in Computing, Teacher and Four Other Students Win Additional Accolades

 After several years of success in the National Center for Women and Information Technology’s (NCWIT) Aspirations in Computing (AiC) awards program, 2020 marks Rowland Hall’s winningest year yet—the capstone of which is our first national winner, junior Katy Dark.

 Katy is one of 40 high schoolers tapped from a pool of 4,700 applicants to receive the highest AiC honor this year.
 She and the other winners will receive cash, prizes, and a trip to the Bank of America headquarters in Charlotte, North Carolina, to celebrate and network in early March.